Post by contributor Erin of Home & Grace

 With time I learned how to stay hydrated but occasionally it’s still hard for me to keep enough water in my system, no matter how much I drink.
 When I’m pregnant, sick, exercising or traveling, I need more than just water.
 Gatorade was my go-to when I required an extra boost and while it worked, I didn’t want to keep putting all those non-real food ingredients into my body, especially when I was growing a baby!

 So I set out to make my own electrolyte drink – essentially a DIY pedialyte.
-As it turns out all you really need to add to water to boost your hydration is a bit of real salt, like sea salt or Himalayan pink salt.
+As it turns out all you really need to add to water to boost your hydration is a bit of real salt, like sea salt or Himalayan pink salt or Redmond Real Salt.
 The minerals in the salt create the electrical charge that slows the absorption of water into your body and allow it to capture more water before it passes through your system.

 Salt + water = hydration.
 Simple enough, huh?